What are the Bike Tracks in Niue?

 One of the more relaxed bike trails in Niue, Bike Track 3 is a short loop starting and ending in the village of Makefu (or anywhere along the trail, if you like).
 You can make this a longer journey by combining this track with Bike Track 2 (above) and/or Bike Track 4 (below).
 Highlights on the trail include the Makefu Sea Track and whale watching lookout, as well as the historic Peniamina’s Memorial Grave.

-Bike Track 4 (Falepipi Bush Road)
+4. Bike Track 4 (Falepipi Bush Road)

 Walking time: approximately 4 hours

-Cycling time: approximately 1h30mins
+Cycling time: approximately 1 hr 30 mins

-Starting from Tuapa, start by taking the Falepipi Bush Road so you can delve straight into the action cycling Niue’s stunning inland bush.
-Follow the well-formed 4WD track for 10.5km (6.5 miles), with a few steady but short uphills, until you arrive at the main road.
+Starting from Tuapa, start by taking the Falepipi Bush Road so you can delve straight into the action of cycling Niue’s stunning inland bush.
+Follow the well-formed 4WD track for 10.5 km (6.5 mi), with a few steady but short uphills, until you arrive at the main road.
 Turn left and follow the main road downhill past the village of Toi where you’ll reach an intersection to either Namukulu or Hikutavake.
 Keep left to stay on the bike route and head to Hikutavake where you’ll be able to take the time to take the seven-minute sea track to the Matapa Chasm for swimming and the 30-minute sea track to the Talava Arches.
 Note that the sea tracks are not suitable for bikes.

-Bike Track 5 (Vinivini Bush Road)
+5. Bike Track 5 (Vinivini Bush Track)

-Walking time: approximately 2h30mins-3 hours
+Walking time: approximately 2 hrs 30 mins – 3 hours

 Cycling time: approximately 45 minutes – 1 hour

-Starting from the village of Liku, take the Alofi-Liku Road west for approximately 3.6km (2.2 miles), then take the Vinivini Bush Road to your left.
-Travel down this bush road in dense forest for about 7.8km (4.8 miles) until you emerge on the main road.
-Here, you’ll be 250m (273 yards) north of the Hikulagi Sculpture Park, so take a short detour south on the main road to check it out.
-Then, take the main road north until you get back to Liku and where you started.
+Starting from the village of Liku, take the Alofi-Liku Road west for approximately 3.6 km (2.2 mi), then take the Vinivini Bush Track to your left.
+Travel down this bush road in dense forest for about 7.8 km (4.8 mi) until you emerge on the main road.
+Here, you’ll be 250 m (273 yards) north of the Hikulagi Sculpture Park (see the 5 Best Museums & Art Galleries in Niue), so take a short detour south on the main road to check it out.

 More About Bike Trails in Niue

-That’s it for the best bike trails in Niue.
-Now head to the 101 Things to Do in Niue: The Ultimate List for more amazing experiences.
+Finally, head to the 101 Things to Do in Niue: The Ultimate List for more amazing experiences.

 Author